gbmhunter/blog/content/electronics/circuit-design/digital-logic/gates/_index.md

 ### Transistor-Transistor Logic (TTL)

 The inputs of TTL logic are the emitters of BJTs.

+#### TTL NAND Gate

+TTL NAND gates can use special multiple-emitter BJTs to reduce the transistor count.
+Each input of the NAND gate is connected to one of the emitters.
+In the case of a NPN BJT, is any 1 or more of the base-emitter junctions is forward biased, then the transistor turns on[^bib-wikipedia-ttl].

 ### N-type Metal-oxide Semiconductor Logic (NMOS)